 ¡Eso ya no vuelve más!”

 Sisters Balbina (Rosa and Maria) acted in the Stella di Roma, in Corrientes and Uruguay, known as El baile de Pepin.
-It was the first dance house which was established in the center and the most famous doe to the attraction exerted by the Balbina sisters.
-This house was one of those that adopted the system of covering the organito with a mattress, so that the sound couldn’t be heard at the street and reach the ears of the police authority.
+It was the first dance house which was established in the center and the most famous due to the attraction exerted by the Balbina sisters.
+This house was one of those that adopted the system of covering the organito with a mattress so that the sound couldn’t be heard in the street and reach the ears of the police authority.

 Filiberto, Juan “Mascarilla”, father musician and composer Juan de Dios Filiberto.
 Eminent tango dancer of the first period; natural and spontaneous creator.
 Owner or administrator “Bailetín El Palomar”, then the “Tancredi” (c.
 1882), nearby recreational Suarez and Necochea, in the heart of La Boca.
 We quote from an interview by ‘La Canción Porteña’ (Buenos Aires, 1963) in which his son tells us: “‘My father was cheerful, a bit careless of all things, but simple and good, had an easy laugh and good sense of humor in his eyes and always good jokes escaping from his mouth.
-He sang in a nice tenor voice, which I liked to listen.
+He sang in a nice tenor voice, which I liked to listen to.
 Dancer by nature, of the best tango dancers of La Boca; his reputation was well recognized.
-According to his character he worked on the most different and contradictory jobs, from owner of dance halls to sailor, wrestler or construction worker.
-He was a friend and often also bodyguard of Pepe Fernandez, strongman and leader of La Boca, which was first supporter of Mitre and then of General Roca.
-He possessed an extraordinary power, often acting in the circus Rafetto wrestling and weight lifter.”
+According to his character, he worked on the most different and contradictory jobs, from the owner of dance halls to sailor, wrestler, or construction worker.
+He was a friend and often also the bodyguard of Pepe Fernandez, strongman, and leader of La Boca, which was the first supporter of Mitre and then of General Roca.
+He possessed extraordinary power, often acting in the circus Rafetto wrestling and weight lifter.”

 Mariano, mentioned by “Viejo Tanguero” (1913) as a regular of “Scudo de Italia”.
 He was one of those which popularity was earned thanks to the correctness of his dance.
 The tango lovers stopped dancing and made a circle to watch hind dancing, to admire and applaud the difficult execution of figures invented by him and that no one else could imitate.
 He owned a large commercial establishment that was located on the street Sarmiento and Carlos Pellegrini.